DataDog/documentation/content/en/agent/docker/prometheus.md

 ### Configuration

-The Agent detects if it's running on Docker and automatically searches all containers labels for Datadog-OpenMetrics labels.
+The Agent detects if it's running on Docker and automatically searches all container labels for Datadog-OpenMetrics labels.
 Autodiscovery expects labels to look like these examples, depending on the file type:

 {{< tabs >}}
 {{% tab "Dockerfile" %}}